eclipse-tractusx/traceability-foss/docs/adminguide.md

 #### Additional info

-Each instance of trace-x reflects an own company, which is associated with one BPN.
+Each instance of Trace-X reflects an own company, which is associated with one BPN.

 ### User registration